Change Log

 Update the APT Repositories

-# Comment out, backup, and remove the enterprise repositories
+# Comment out the enterprise repositories

 # Add the community repositories